toml-lang/toml-test/README.md

 The following JSON encoding applies equally to both encoders and decoders:

 - TOML tables correspond to JSON objects.
-- TOML table arrays correspond to JSON arrays.
+- TOML arrays correspond to JSON arrays.
-- TOML values correspond to a special JSON object of the form:
+- TOML values correspond to a JSON object of the form:
   `{"type": "{TOML_TYPE}", "value": "{TOML_VALUE}"}`

 In the above, `TOML_TYPE` may be one of: